-Note that 'luatex' does not contain directlua, as that is considered to be a core primitive,
+Note that 'luatex' does not contain directlua, as that is considered to be a core primitive, along with all the TEX82 primitives, so it is part of the list that is returned from 'core'.

 Running tex.extraprimitives() will give you the complete list of primitives -ini startup.
 It is exactly equivalent to tex.extraprimitives('etex' and 'luatex').